Skip to main content

 About Nalcas

 Nalcas National Reserve is a protected area in the Araucanía Region of south-central Chile, situated in the Andes on the border of Malleco Province, adjacent to the Lonquimay commune.
-The reserve covers approximately 16,700 hectares of Andean Araucaria forest and associated montane ecosystems at elevations ranging from roughly 900 to over 2,500 metres.
-It takes its name from the nalca (Gunnera tinctoria), a giant-leafed native plant common in moist forest clearings.
+The reserve covers approximately 13,755 hectares of Andean Araucaria forest and associated montane ecosystems at elevations ranging from roughly 900 to over 2,500 metres.
+[1] It takes its name from the nalca (Gunnera tinctoria), a giant-leafed native plant common in moist forest clearings.
 The reserve protects a significant expanse of the Araucaria araucana (monkey puzzle tree) forest biome and the headwaters of several streams draining to the Biobío River system.
-CONAF manages the reserve, which forms part of a broader conservation corridor with the adjacent Tolhuaca National Park and Malalcahuello National Reserve.
+CONAF manages the reserve as a unit jointly administered with the adjacent Malalcahuello National Reserve, and it forms part of the Araucarias Biosphere Reserve (UNESCO, 1983).
+[2]

 Wildlife Ecosystems